-Buying foreign silver coins can add a diversity to any investment portfolio that balances both the fluctuating price of silver and any collectible premiums associated with a less diverse range of coins.
+Buying foreign silver coins can add diversity to any investment portfolio that balances both the fluctuating price of silver and any collectable premiums associated with a less diverse range of coins.
 Not all investment coins are created equal with pre-owned coins and bullion coins offering different benefits.
-While foreign silver coins may be legal tender in their legacy country, they’re not CGT-free in the UK, like British coins.
+While coins minted in silver from around the world may be legal tender in their legacy country, they’re not CGT-free in the UK, like British coins.
 However, we’re able to offer all of them UK VAT-free.
-Of equal importance is the mint of origin and the grade of silver used to strike a coin.
-When purchasing foreign silver coins from Physical Gold we source only the finest quality coins of a grade of 0.999 finesse.
+Of equal importance are the mint of origin and the grade of silver used to strike a coin.
+When investing through Physical Gold we source only the finest quality coins of a grade of 0.999 finesse.
 Our collection has been sourced to ensure that they are UK VAT-free meaning we can pass savings directly on to you.
-All orders are shipped direct to your door.
+All orders are shipped directly to your door.
 Fully insured, we can usually fulfil orders within 1-2 business days although some coins can take a little longer to source on your behalf.

 Struck by the Royal Canadian Mint, the 1oz Maple Leaf silver coin is legal tender in Canada having a face value of C$5.
-The Maple Leaf design, commonly associated with the Great White North, has been featured on coins issued in Canada as far back as 1876.
+The design, commonly associated with the Great White North, has been featured on coins issued in Canada as far back as 1876.
 The 1oz Maple Leaf is a fine grade of silver with a finesse of 0.999.
 The current issue of silver bullion 1oz Maple Leaf coins was first minted in 1988.
 As part of the commonwealth, the obverse features a design of the monarch, Queen Elizbeth II and was designed by Susanna Blunt.
-The reverse of the standard edition of this foreign silver coin remains unchanged from the original minting but several special editions have been struck.
-In 1998 a 10oz version was produced to mark the ten-year anniversary of the coins release but proved unpopular and almost 30,000 were melted down again.
+The reverse of the standard edition of this coin remains unchanged from the original minting but several special editions have been struck.
+In 1998 a 10oz version was produced to mark the ten-year anniversary of the coin's release but proved unpopular and almost 30,000 were melted down again.
 As a result, the scarcity of these limited versions can attract a rarity premium due to their collectability.
-In 2014, additional security features were added to the Maple Leaf silver coin including a laser mark and radial lines.
+In 2014, additional security features were added to the coin including a laser mark and radial lines.
 In terms of availability, new bullion silver coins issued by the Royal Canadian Mint are virtually unlimited to meet the huge retail demand for such assets and in recent years almost 30 million are produced per annum.
 Compared to the 100,000 issued in 1997, the production year of a 1oz Maple Leaf can also add scarcity value to the coin.
-However, as a mass-produced silver bullion coin, the Maple Leaf is a good investment as it is free from buyer’s premiums.
-Be aware that, as a foreign silver coin, the Maple Leaf is not exempt from Capital Gains Tax.
+However, as a mass-produced silver bullion coin, the Maple Leaf is a good investment as it is free from buyer’s premiums, but be aware that, it is not exempt from Capital Gains Tax.

 We also supply other silver coins issued outside of the UK.
-These include the 1oz Austrian Philharmonic Silver Coin 2017, a €1.5 coin issued by the Austrian Mint as an investment coin.
-As one of the highest minted silver coins in Europe, the Austrian Silver Philharmonic represents a great value entry point for investing in foreign silver coins; it is a common coin and attracts no rarity premiums.
+These include the 1oz Austrian Philharmonic, a €1.5 coin issued by the Austrian Mint as an investment coin.
+As one of the highest minted coins minted in silver in Europe, the Austrian Silver Philharmonic represents a great value entry point for investing; it is a common coin and attracts no rarity premiums.
 Widely regarded as one of the most beautifully designed investment pieces, both the obverse and reverse feature musical instruments to celebrate the country’s historic association with classical music composition.

-We only offer storage of silver bars in our offshore.
-All silver coins are for delivery only and we can supply suitable capsules and presentation cases for home or safety deposit storage.
-For more information on our accessories you can visit our online shop or find details of our high-commodity storage in our FAQ.
+We only offer the storage of silver bars offshore.
+All foreign silver coins are for delivery only and we can supply suitable capsules and presentation cases for home or safety deposit storage.
+For more information on our accessories, you can visit our online shop or find details of our high-commodity storage in our FAQ.